DSA Link

 Lead time — when the trial is still weeks out

 • Verify swimming and water polo records.
-MOE pulls CCA participation, school awards, NSG Zone and National Schools water polo results, swimming PB times (where the school logs them), and Singapore Aquatics-sanctioned competition results into the DSA portal directly.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+That record covers CCA participation, school awards, NSG Zone and National Schools water polo results, swimming PB times (where the school logs them), and Singapore Aquatics-sanctioned competition results.
 ACS(I)'s 2025 DSA brief is explicit that primary-level NSG water polo participation is a criterion — confirm the result has been logged.

 • Video-record one full small-sided game.
 Watch with your child, scoring just two behaviours: (1) at the 30-second mark of any treading sequence, are the shoulders still above water or sinking?
 (2) when receiving a pass, is the second hand under the water on a treading stroke or up reaching for the ball?
 These two are the highest-signal items in water polo trials.